 The city center is located in almost the same region as the port is.
 Just as I said earlier, is very similar to Miami: palm trees, skyscrapers, and high temperatures.
 But San Diego is not just that.
 There are numerous attractions for all tastes and all ages, and the most popular ones are Balboa Park, San Diego Zoo, Little Italy, San Diego Embarcadero and Petco Park.

-In order to reach Coronado Island, you must first pass Coronado Bridge, which is a very famous structure in San Diego.
-Why is worth visiting the Coronado Island?
+In order to reach Coronado Island, you must first pass Coronado Bridge.
+Which is a very famous structure in San Diego.
+Why is worth visiting Coronado Island?
 Well, if you wish to relax or walk on the beach, through the sand dunes (seen from above, they form the letters of the word Coronado), to play golf on Coronado’s Public Golf Course,to visit the famous Hotel del Coronado or to go to Centennial Park, or for the best views of the skyline of San Diego.

 ⇒ Also read: 3 Days in Los Angeles – what to do and see

 Being so close to the Mexican land, it would have been a great shame not to try their delicious traditional cuisine: tamales, enchiladas, tacos or tostadas.
 We went to Ray’s Mexican Restaurant, located on El Cajon Boulevard, that has some interesting dishes to try.
 We tasted everything, and I promise that we didn’t leave disappointed at all.
 Moreover, I must add that Mexican cuisine turned out to be one of my favorites, actually.